Intelligent Patient Visitor Management For Hospitals: A Comprehensive Guide

 - Information technology (IT) systems (i.e., Microsoft Active Directory and single sign-on (SSO))

-This centralized system communicates with others—including PACS and EHR/EMR—to generate a record of entries, exits and other transactions quickly and easily that can be examined if needed, thereby strengthening safety standards and boosting accountability.
+To help you manage liability and ensure compliance with any data protection standards relevant to your organization, such as HIPAA, your visitor management solution should create an auditable log of all actions and data within the system.
+It should communicate with other systems you’re using—including PACS and EHR/EMR—to generate a record of entries, exits, and other transactions quickly and easily that can be examined if needed, thereby strengthening safety standards and boosting accountability.

-Data collected by the visitor management system like names, dates, times etc. may reveal patterns which, once identified, can be used to better refine policies, and implement preventative—not reactive—security.
-These insights can help you to address threats before they emerge.
+As well as helping you achieve compliance, these logs can be used to improve security: data collected by the visitor management system like names, dates, times, etc. may reveal patterns which, once identified, can be used to better refine policies, and implement preventative—not reactive—security.
+In other words, these insights can help you to address threats before they emerge.

-Finding the right visitor management system is important for hospitals due to the serious risks associated with their unique environments, which include threats to people and property, assaults and theft of medical supplies, drugs or patients’ data, and the spreading of infectious diseases.
+Finding the right visitor management system is important for hospitals due to the serious risks associated with their unique environments, which include threats to people and property, assaults, theft of medical supplies, drugs, or patients’ data, and the spreading of infectious diseases.
 These challenges place considerable strain on hospitals’ security professionals and admins.

-Hospitals would benefit greatly from the implementation of a sophisticated solution specifically designed to tackle their unique challenges and to improve both efficiency and the overall experience.
-A solution like HID’s Intelligent Patient Visitor Management offers users useful capabilities that are designed to satisfy the needs of hospitals by supporting patient well-being and providing a safe, compliant, and efficient environment for patients, workers, and visitors.
+To alleviate this strain, we recommend that hospitals implement a sophisticated solution specifically designed to tackle their unique challenges and to improve both efficiency and the overall experience.
+Patient visitor management solutions offer users useful capabilities that are designed to satisfy the needs of hospitals by supporting patient well-being and providing a safe, compliant, and efficient environment for patients, workers, and visitors.